pytorch/audio/docs/source/supported_features.rst

 .. properties:: Autograd

-TorchAudio APIs with autograd support can correctly propagate the gradient in its backward path.
+TorchAudio APIs with autograd support can correctly backpropagate gradients.

-For the basics of autograd, please checkout this `tutorial <https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html>`_.
+For the basics of autograd, please refer to this `tutorial <https://pytorch.org/tutorials/beginner/blitz/autograd_tutorial.html>`_.

 .. note::

-   APIs without this mark may or may not raise and error in back propagation.
+   APIs without this mark may or may not raise an error during backpropagation.
-   The lack of error in back propagatoin does not mean the gradient is correct.
+   The absence of an error raised during backpropagation does not necessarily mean the gradient is correct.

 TorchScript
 ^^^^^^^^^^^

 .. properties:: TorchScript

-TorchAudio APIs with TorchScript support can be serialized and executed on non-Python environments.
+TorchAudio APIs with TorchScript support can be serialized and executed in non-Python environments.

-For the detail of TorchScript, please checkout the `documentation <https://pytorch.org/docs/stable/jit.html>`_.
+For details on TorchScript, please refer to the `documentation <https://pytorch.org/docs/stable/jit.html>`_.